Meet Our Clinicians

 Co-Owner

-Psychoeducational Testing, Parent Consultation, and Workshops
+Psychoeducational Testing, Parent Consultation, SPACE, and Workshops

 Allie Farris, EdS